 Research indicates that so far, the benefits of neonatal therapeutic hypothermia outweigh the risks involved.
 However, it’s important to understand that there may be certain risk factors involved.
 For instance, according to the World Health Organization (WHO) Reproductive Health Library, some studies show a slightly increased baseline heart rate in infants undergoing treatment, as well as an increased need for blood pressure support.

 Neonatal therapeutic hypothermia doesn’t seem to help infants with seizures during the treatment period, which can be common in those who experience oxygen deprivation.
 Other studies indicated that coagulation (blood clotting) may occur, but this is normal if the infant was already experiencing it before the treatment began.

 Long Term Benefits of Neonatal Therapeutic Hypothermia

 According to NIH, there are quite a few long-term benefits to neonatal therapeutic hypothermia.
-For instance, children who underwent treatment as infants were more likely to have a higher survival rate at 6-7 years of age.
-In addition, infants who received the treatment were less likely to develop severe developmental issues such a hearing loss, vision loss, and cognitive impairments.
-Furthermore, the rate of infant death declines with those receive neonatal therapeutic hypothermia treatment.
+For instance, children who undergo treatment as infants are more likely to have a higher survival rate at 6-7 years of age.
+In addition, infants who receive the treatment are less likely to develop severe developmental issues such as hearing loss, vision loss and cognitive impairments.
+Furthermore, the rate of infant death declines with those receiving neonatal therapeutic hypothermia treatment.